AddAsher/CEN3031-Pack/Sprint3.md

 ## Which ones didn't and why?
 * We werent able to implement a basic club listing page due to last minute implementation issues on the front end
+* Barring front end issues, page routing works with the small hiccup that the "landing page" (currently the login screen) becomes duplicated and stays through any page change